osohq/repository-api-oso-authorization/tutorial/app-tutorial.md

 1. define the permissions that each role has.

 ### Defining the Access Model
-The first step is geared towards understanding what parts of the application will be providing *data* needed to construct authorization decisions.
+The first step is to understand what parts of the application will be providing *data* needed to construct authorization decisions.
 In Oso Cloud, these data are known as your *facts*.
 To help generate facts, this application uses a Role Based Access Control (RBAC) model.
 With a RBAC model, information about what role a user has is needed for checking and populating authorization databases.

 > **_NOTE_**: Other types of models could also be considered, for example, a Relationship-Based Access Control (ReBAC) model.
 A ReBAC model will not care about a user's role, but rather, a user-to-user connection or perhaps a user-to-resource.
-How data is extracted from the application, or other sources of truth (such as databases), is important and it will influence the abstractions you make in the next step.
+How data from the application, or other sources of truth (such as databases), is used to establish access control facts is important and it will influence the abstractions you make in the next step.
+You can learn more about access control models on [Oso Authorization Academy](https://www.osohq.com/academy).

 ### Enumerating Elements of Our Model
 Since we have identified RBAC as our best fitting access control model, we can start thinking about:
-- **WHO** will the interacting with our system (our `actors`)
+- **WHO** will be interacting with our system (our `actors`)
 - **WHAT** objects users can interact with (our `resources`)
 - the **ACTIONS** that users can perform (our `permissions`)
 - and the **GROUPS OF ACTIONS** that comprise the `roles` users can have within the system.